d3/d3-delaunay/README.md

 <a href="#delaunay_hull" name="delaunay_hull">#</a> <i>delaunay</i>.<b>hull</b>

-The starting [node](#node) of the Delaunay triangulation’s convex hull.
+An arbitrary starting [node](#node) of the Delaunay triangulation’s convex hull.
 For example, to render the exterior edges of the Delaunay triangulation:

 ```js
 const {hull} = delaunay;